 “Failing to Plan is Planning to Fail”

 Not having any kind of coherent plan is a recipe for disaster.
 You don’t need a 500-page document outlining every last detail, with colourful graphs included, but you do need a clear statement of intent.
-Just having a vague idea that buying a property and letting it out *might* be profitable is not enough.

 Creating a Property Business Plan